radivot/SEERaBomb/README.md

 https://seer.cancer.gov/data/treatment.html
 by signing an additional SEER data use agreement.

 To set up SEER data use in R, unzip the custom radiation and chemotherapy ASCII text version of the SEER data into ~/data/SEER where ~ is your home directory.
+On a Mac ~ is /Users/username, on linux it is /home/username, and in Windows ~ is /Users/username/Documents.

+**CAUTION:** It is best to use ~/data as the root location of all data used by SEERaBomb.

 SEER ASCII data in ~/data/SEER/incidence and ~/data/SEER/populations is then converted into an R binary file as follows<br>
 ```
 library(SEERaBomb)  #loads installed package SEERaBomb into memory
 (df=getFields())    #gets SEER fields into a data frame